 The ideal approach would also address the mental health aspects of autoimmunity:

 - educating and empowering yourself to manage stress;

 - addressing anxiety, depression, trauma, other mental health concerns specific to you;

 - connecting with others with a similar history in a group setting to learn and grow from experts and professionals in the field, and from the experiences of others;

 - and more.

-To receive my guide on ways you can decrease your exposure to environmental chemicals known to disrupt the immune system, enter your email address below.
+And finally, to receive a complimentary copy of my guide on ways you can decrease your exposure to environmental chemicals known to disrupt the immune system, enter your email address below.